KTRDeveloper/charity-dao/docs/index.md

     })

 ```
-Globally, the script first retrieves the addresses of deployment as well as the those of initial CharityDAO members.
+Globally, the script first retrieves the addresses of deployment as well as the those of initial Charity DAO members.
 It then deploys each of the CharityToken, CharityTimelock and CharityGovernor contracts.
 After that, 1000 Charity Token (CHT) are minted and 50 CHT is sent to each member.
 The deployer account, whose sole purpose is deployment, transfers ownership of the various contracts to the CharityTimelock.
 At the end, after assigning the _PROPOSER_ and _EXECUTOR_ roles to the CharityGovernor, the deployer account relinquishes its _DEFAULT_ADMIN_ROLE_ role.

 Our DAO will then be deployed on the Sepolia testnet in the following steps: